Line-of-Sight Pursuit in Monotone and Scallop Polygons: Introduction

+Polygonal environments with nice geometric properties (such as convexity) provide an opportunity to simplify algorithms, or even make feasible an otherwise intractable problem.
+Chapter 30 of the Handbook of Computational Geometry surveys the theory and applications of such polygons.\cite{orourke+suri+toth} One generalization of convexity is \style{monotonicity}: polygon $P$ is monotone with respect to line $L$ when every line orthogonal to $L$ intersects $P$ in a line segment.
+A polygon $P$ is \style{star-shaped} when $P$ contains a point $x$ such that every half line emanating from $x$ intersects $P$ in a single line segment.
+Monotonicity and star-shapedness can each be determined in $O(n)$ time.\cite{preparata+supowit,lee+preparata} A polygon $P$ is \style{radially monotone} (or equivalently, \style{pseudo-star shaped}) when there exists a point $z$ in the plane such that every half line emanating from $z$ intersects $P$ in a line segment.\cite{elgindy+toussiant} Radial monotonicity can be determined in $O(n^2)$ time.\cite{dean+lingas+sack}

+We focus on the generalization from monotone to strictly sweepable, as defined in Bose and and van Kreveld.\cite{bose} A polygon $Q$ is strictly sweepable when a straight line $L$ can be moved continuously (via translation and rotation) so that every point of $Q$ is swept exactly once.
+Bose and van Kreveld show that strict sweepability can be determined in $O(n^2)$ time.
+Note that if the sweep line only moves by translation then $Q$ is a monotone polygon.
+Meanwhile, when the sweep line only moves by rotation, the polygon is rotationally monotone, with rotation angle smaller than $\pi$ radians (because we use a rotating line instead of a half line).
+We refer to this subfamily of radially monotone polygons as \style{scallop polygons}.

 The literature on pursuit-evasion games spans a variety of settings and disciplines, with various motion and sensing capabilities.
 For a given environment, the main questions are (1) to determine the minimum number of pursuers needed to capture the evader, and (2) to bound the \style{capture time}, which is the number of rounds needed to catch the evader.
 Diverse game models have been studied, considering different types of environments, motion constraints, sensing capabilities and capture conditions.
-We list a sampling of these variations.
-Researchers have explored speed differentials between the players, constraints on acceleration, and energy budgets.
+We list a sampling of these variations, providing references below.
+Researchers have explored speed differentials between the players and constraints on acceleration.
 As for sensing models, the players may have full information about the positions of other players, or they may have incomplete or imperfect information.
-Typically, the capture conditions requires achieving colocation, a proximity threshold, or sensory visibility (such as a non-obstructed view of the evader).
+Typically, the capture condition requires achieving colocation, a proximity threshold, or sensory visibility (such as a non-obstructed view of the evader).